Whew! Are you feeling overwhelmed? If you are thinking about divorce in Massachusetts, it is understandable that you have plenty of questions.

 Are evening or weekend appointments available?

-If you are our divorce mediator, do we still need to each hire a divorce lawyer?
+If you are our divorce mediator, do we still need to hire divorce lawyers?

-You do not need to hire a divorce attorney as part of the mediation process, and most of our mediation clients don’t hire outside counsel.
-Of course, you can hire a divorce lawyer to provide you with advice in between sessions or to review the agreement from your perspective at the end.
+You do not need to hire a divorce attorney as part of the mediation process, and most of our mediation clients do not hire outside counsel.
+Of course, you can hire a divorce lawyer to provide you with advice in between sessions or to review the agreement from your perspective as the mediation approaches completion.
 Watch out for the lawyer that tries to blow up your agreement just to bill you and try to take the case to court.
-We’re able to provide referrals to area divorce attorneys that are respectful of the mediation process and understand the effort that goes into it.
+We’re able to provide referrals to area divorce attorneys that are respectful of the mediation process and understand the effort that you have invested in the process.

 Can my lawyer attend the mediation sessions?

-You can schedule an informative consultation with us by calling (508) 794-3515or filling out our contact form.
+You can schedule an informative consultation with us by calling (508) 359-4043 or filling out our contact form.